 While creating the lettering for the brand ‘Albert & Rose’, I thought the lettering would make a fun, layered typeface.
 I released the font commecially and it's since become one of my most popular designs.
 You can read more about Brim Narrow here.

-The ampersand illustrations were based on many, many sketches.
-Each design follows a simple underlying structure within the letter that helps the eye more easily comprehend the whole design.
-The sketches were scanned and then meticulously redrawn digitally.
+Each design follows a simple internal structure that helps the eye more easily comprehend the whole design.

 This project was featured in Print Magazines's 10 Remarkable Shadow Type & Lettering Designs